haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 THere are many such issues, but the one have chosen to focus on first in this proposal is:

+..

-> No clear boundary between GHC private/unstable library support code and public/stable standard library interfaces.
+  No clear boundary between GHC private/unstable library support code and public/stable standard library interfaces.

-  `CLC Issue #105`_.
+(This is also `CLC Issue #105`_.)

 By reshuffling our interfaces and implementations alike, we should be able to solve this problem.